darshitpatel1/SmartGroceryAssistant/README.md

 ---

-## 🚀 What is ShopTogether?
+## 🚀 What is ShopWise?

-**ShopTogether** is an AI-first social shopping platform that empowers communities to:
+**ShopWise** is an AI-first social shopping platform that empowers communities to:
 - Discover the best grocery deals in real time
 - Form local shopping groups for bulk savings
 - Earn collective rewards and support local businesses